sandipwan12/neosoft/neosoft-readme.txt

   'driver' => 'mysql',
 );

-Step6: import evolent_db.sql file that you already downloaded.
+Step6: import neosoft_db.sql (inside db folder in roor directory) file that you already downloaded.
 Step7: Ensure that there will be total 74 tables created.

 Step8: Open any Drupal 8 suppoted web browser to above directory path (like http://localhost/neosoft)